garydavenport73/tkFlow/README.md

 # tkinterflow

 This is a project to add the functionality of a 'flow layout' to Python Tkinter graphical user interface module.

-Right now, Tkinter has the Pack, Grid, and Place geometry managers.
-I would like it to have Flow, and the behavior or a widget using the Flow geometry manager would be like text wrapping.
+Tkinter has the Pack, Grid, and Place geometry managers.

+This module adds a Flow option to the geometry managers.

 To implement the module, of course install it first with:
 ```